-There are so many ingredients that have its own umaminess, and as we are speaking of Indonesian, if you are talking about the cuisine itself, all the food is just having the umaminess without adding monosodium glutamate.
+There are so many ingredients that have their own umaminess, and as we are speaking of Indonesian, if you are talking about the cuisine itself, all the food is just having the umaminess without adding monosodium glutamate.
 But only for those who are not indifferent when we speak about cooking.

 Because success is the result of perfection right?

-If you know “sate ayam” or we can call chicken satay, it is so popular until every country in Southeast Asia has one, but they are not having one like in Indonesia, because it is originally from Indonesia, you could find it easily everywhere in every corner, in city or village, even in the small island.
+If you know “sate ayam” or what we can call chicken satay, it is so popular that every country in Southeast Asia has one, but they are not having one like in Indonesia, because it is originally from Indonesia, you could find it easily everywhere in every corner, in city or village, even in the small island.

 Chicken satay has its own umami taste from the meat itself, but it gets more flavor when you grill it in a charcoal griller, and adding “kecap manis” when you grill and serve it with peanut sauce.
 “Kecap Manis” is one of the elaborate ingredients that really help other foods (not all) become tastier, it is believed that it has its own umaminess.